tlahin/roger_skyline_1/README.md

   - keyout: This line tells OpenSSL where to place the generated private key file that we are creating.
   - out: This tells OpenSSL where to place the certificate that we are creating.

+  Answer the following question..

+  Create a new snippet in the `/etc/apache2/conf-available directory`.
+We will name the file `ssl-params.conf` to make its purpose clear:
+  `sudo vim /etc/apache2/conf-available/ssl-params.conf`.

+  Paste this in `ssl-params.conf`:
+    SSLCipherSuite EECDH+AESGCM:EDH+AESGCM:AES256+EECDH:AES256+EDH
+    SSLProtocol All -SSLv2 -SSLv3 -TLSv1 -TLSv1.1
+    SSLHonorCipherOrder On
+    # Disable preloading HSTS for now.
+You can use the commented out header line that includes
+    # the "preload" directive if you understand the implications.
+    # Header always set Strict-Transport-Security "max-age=63072000; includeSubDomains; preload"
+    Header always set X-Frame-Options DENY
+    Header always set X-Content-Type-Options nosniff
+    # Requires Apache >= 2.4
+    SSLCompression off
+    SSLUseStapling on
+    SSLStaplingCache "shmcb:logs/stapling-cache(150000)"
+    # Requires Apache >= 2.4.11
+    SSLSessionTickets Off